David A. “Bud” Mosko, Niles, Ohio

 Burial will be in Sts.
 Peter and Paul Byzantine Catholic Cemetery.

-In David’s memory, material contributions may be made to Ohio Living Hospice, 6715 Tippecanoe Road, Building E, Ste.
-201, Canfield, OH 44406.
+In David’s memory, material contributions may be made to Ohio Living Hospice, 6715 Tippecanoe Road, Building E, Suite 201, Canfield, OH 44406.

 The arrangements were entrusted to the Carl W. Hall Funeral Home.
-Family and friends may view this obituary and/or send condolences to the family by visiting carlwhall.com.
+Family and friends may send condolences to the family by visiting carlwhall.com.